 Basic earnings per share ("EPS") are computed by dividing net income (the numerator) by the weighted average number of common shares outstanding for the period (the denominator).
+Weighted average shares for basic EPS are calculated based on weighted average Class B shares outstanding.
 Diluted EPS is computed by dividing net income by the weighted average number of common shares and potential common shares outstanding (if dilutive) during each period.
-Potential common shares include stock options, warrants and restricted stock.
-The number of potential common shares outstanding relating to stock options, warrants and restricted stock is computed using the treasury stock method.
-For the periods presented, there were no potential dilutive securities outstanding.
-At December 31, 2021 and 2020, EPS was based on the Company's convertible Class B common stock.
-Each share of convertible Class B common stock was convertible into 16.5 shares of class A common stock, as retrospectively applied.
+Potential common shares include stock options, warrants, conversion of Class B shares and restricted stock.
+The number of potential common shares outstanding relating to stock options, warrants, conversion of Class B shares and restricted stock is computed using the treasury stock method.
+For the periods presented, potential dilutive securities had an anti-dilutive effect and were not included in the calculation of diluted net loss per common share.